data-corentinv/end-user-xai/explanatory_form.md

 In addition to show typical example of different predictions (between-class variation), in some cases, it might be beneficial to show **different variations of typical example** for a particular prediction (within-class variation).

-*"It's showing different pictures of the same bird, and the colors even look different.
+> *"It's showing different pictures of the same bird, and the colors even look different.
 So it's saying maybe, 'Oh, I get it, we have the male and female.'
-So it's showing different looks that the bird can have.''* (P06, Bird, Learning)
+So it's showing different looks that the bird can have.''*

 Opposite to typical example, some participants expected to see non-typical or edge cases that represent rare but severe consequences, mainly due to safety and bias concerns.

-*"So they (similar and typical example) don't really provide enough information about when the weather is different and when you're driving at night, the results from non-typical conditions."* (P27, Car, Bias)
+> *"So they (similar and typical example) don't really provide enough information about when the weather is different and when you're driving at night, the results from non-typical conditions."*

-*"I still don't know if the dog jumps out of nowhere. so maybe the (similar example) similar traffic conditions can see the extreme cases."
+> *"I still don't know if the dog jumps out of nowhere. so maybe the (similar example) similar traffic conditions can see the extreme cases."

 ## <a name="ce"></a>2.3 Counterfactual example